 Skip to main content

-Dear Pen Pal-science-fiction short story
+Dear Pen Pal-science-fiction short story-PROSE

 The chapter "Dear Pen Pal" in the New English Cruise textbook is an epistolary(correspondence)science-fiction short story by A. E. van Vogt.
 It is presented as a series of letters between a human on Earth and an alien from a distant planet.